ykacer/Bert4Rec/README.md

 As future work:

-*  mask ratio should be grid searched using validation set
+*  pretraining mask ratio should be grid searched using validation set

 *  The training should not only mask a given session randomly but also force last session element masking.

 *  Implementation can benefit from higher level interface using specific package [transformers4rec](https://pypi.org/project/transformers4rec/).

-*  Use the movies title from .json file inside the .zip, to propose a language-based movie embedding instead of one hot encoded movie indices.
+*  Use the movies titles from to propose a language-based movie embedding instead of one hot encoded movie indices.